sofijasolar/greenhouse-react-app/README.md

 REACT_APP_MQTT_SERVER="url to mqtt web sockets"
 ```

-3. Make sure to have your MQTT server and your API running
+>[!INFO]Make sure to have your MQTT server and your API running
-- This is where you gather data from
+> - This is where you gather data from

-4. Run the server
+### 3. Run the server
 ```npm start```